AndresDuran53/zarus-network-controller/README.md

 # IoT Controller for ESP8266 and ESP32
 Easy-To-Use library to implement just the code that you need.

-Look the [Zarus IoT Hub](https://github.com/AndresDuran53/zarus-iot-app) to get an easy way to connect to the devices without an IP.
+Look at the [Zarus IoT Hub](https://github.com/AndresDuran53/zarus-iot-app) to get an easy way to connect to the devices without an IP.

-This library works with the ESP8266 and ESP32, and manage the connections of the device.
+This library works with the ESP8266 and ESP32, and manages the connections of the device.
 This way the device can create an Access Point (AP mode) and connect to another Access Point (Station Mode) without re-writing again the code for each project.

-Is able to manage:
+It's able to manage:
 * AccesPoint and Stacion Mode simultaneously.
 * MQTT connection.
 * Local storage in EEPROM with indexing.
 * Loops async without delay().
 * Controls methods over a HTTP created with Bootstrap.
-* Modify stored data like credentials over HTTP.
+* Modifies stored data like credentials over HTTP.
-* Add device-type and an Unique identifier to avoid conflict.
+* Adds device-type and an Unique identifier to avoid conflict.
-* Configure all this with almost no code and production-friendly
+* Configures all this with almost no code and production-friendly

 ## Quick Start
 ### Libraries and tools needed
-Tools for upload files into the ESP device:
+Tools for uploading files into the ESP device:
 * ESP8266: [ESP8266fs](https://github.com/esp8266/arduino-esp8266fs-plugin/releases) | ESP32: [ESP32FS](https://github.com/me-no-dev/arduino-esp32fs-plugin/releases)

 Libraries: